Transitions Abroad Home. Transitions Abroad Home.

 Cornstalk fields with Volcano Agua in the background.

-I sent the child on his way back home, but a few moments later he reappeared on the road carrying a 100-quetzal bill and a scribbled grocery list.
-At first, I thought he was trying to pay for the ball, which I intended to refuse because it had been my gift to him.
-In my broken Spanish I asked what he was doing, and he, in his broken, Mayan-Spanish replied, “Buying food for Mamá.”
-A mile away a convenient store awaited him with bread and milk, and so I let him go.
+I sent the child on his way back home, but a few moments later, he reappeared on the road carrying a 100-quetzal bill and a scribbled grocery list.
+At first, I thought he was trying to pay for the ball, which I intended to refuse because it had been my gift.
+In my broken Spanish, I asked what he was doing, and he, in his broken, Mayan Spanish, replied, “Buying food for Mamá.”
+A convenience store awaited him with bread and milk a mile away, so I let him go.
 I watched as he set off, walking the fine line between being hit by a truck and falling in the polluted ditch beside him.
-Slightly nervous, I wondered if I should hold his hand and walk with him all the way.
+Slightly nervous, I wondered if I should hold his hand and walk with him.

-It would not be the last time that I felt those anxious palpitations over the precarious situations in which young Guatemalans often find themselves.
-From the first moments in that impoverished country, I realized that it would be necessary to suppress my desire to control as well as my protective instinct, refined through 10 years of experience as an American childcare provider.
-Children roamed the streets in Guatemala the same way as adults, running around, taking care of other children, and often working just as hard or harder to provide some small income for their families.
+It would not be the last time I felt those anxious palpitations over the precarious situations in which young Guatemalans often find themselves.
+From the first moments in that impoverished country, I realized it would be necessary to suppress my desire to control and my protective instinct, refined through 10 years of experience as an American childcare provider.
+Children roamed the streets in Guatemala the same way as adults, running around, taking care of other children, and often working just as hard or more challenging to provide some small income for their families.

-What Suzi said to me was true for much of the Latino population in Guatemala, but it was even truer for the Mayan people.
+What Suzi said to me was true for much of the Latino population in Guatemala.
+Still, it was even truer for the Mayan people.
 The contemporary indigenous population was still reeling from the lingering effects of monstrous, oppressive historical colonialism.
-Untrained and inefficient farming, selling their heritage in the form of a tourist tote bag, were two of just a handful of modern-day Mayan trades.
+Untrained and inefficient farming, selling their heritage as a tourist tote bag, were two of just a handful of modern-day Mayan trades.
 Very few locals ever had access to opportunities for advancement.
 Families needed income, and the children were often enlisted to help as well.
 Shoe shining, begging from passersby, and selling jewelry to tourists were ordinary sights in any Guatemalan city big enough for a hotel.
-I met Mayan children every day on the streets, not in schools, trying to sell me scarves or boat tickets.
+I met Mayan children daily on the streets, not in schools, trying to sell me scarves or boat tickets.

 A Mayan family in traditional clothing.

 “No, thank you.
-I’m looking for someone else,” I would say, though in reality I was just looking for a better deal.
+I’m looking for someone else,” I would say, though I was just looking for a better deal.

 “15 quetzals, amiga.
 It’s a special price just for you.”

 “10 quetzals, and no stops,” I told the 9-year-old.
-He looked back at his father who nodded sadly and approvingly at the same time, and I climbed in the boat, heading across the lake to hike the grand volcano, saddened by the realization that I had just spent two minutes arguing over the equivalent of a little over one U.S dollar with a boy half my height.
+The child looked back at his father, who nodded sadly and approvingly simultaneously.
+I climbed in the boat, heading across the lake to hike the grand volcano, saddened by the realization that I had just spent two minutes arguing over the equivalent of a little over one U.S. dollar with a boy half my height.

-As the boy sat on the edge of the motorboat I worried that he would fall off.
+As the boy sat on the edge of the motorboat, I worried that he would fall off.
 Can he swim?
 Why are there no life jackets on the boat?
 What if we capsize?
-We are in the middle of a 30-mile long lake, for crying out loud!
-Yet such worries never appeared on his round face, and for the duration of our trip he seemed wholly unfazed by any thoughts about potential dangers.
+We are in the middle of a 30-mile-long lake, for crying out loud!
+Yet such worries never appeared on his round face, and he seemed wholly unfazed by any thoughts about potential dangers for our trip.
 Absorbed in the sight of the mountains surrounding the pristine waters, he stared directly ahead, past the grand volcano, and into the clouds.
 The smiling boy with his wind-blown hair was also one of the few I came across who had the chance to work closely with his father, and I realized how lucky he must have considered himself.
-He also did not have the luxury of time for any anxieties at that moment.
+He also did not have the luxury of time for any anxieties.

 Panajachel, Lake Atitlán, and Volcano San Pedro.

 In general, I found the Mayan people to be some of the most grateful I had ever met, and because of that, some of the most content.
 The older generations did carry, at times, the grief of poverty, oppression, and a sense of exhaustion deep in their souls.
-When I paid attention I could see it in the lines of their face as they smiled with only gums for grins.
-Ancient racial tensions could still be felt between the Latinos and the Mayans, and in many places the divide echoed the feeling of America before the Civil Rights Movement.
-In spite of this, Mayan joy remained intact, not because it was founded on their present economic circumstances or living conditions, but because it stemmed instead from the richness of their heritage.
+When I paid attention, I could see it in the lines of their face as they smiled with only gums for grins.
+Ancient racial tensions could still be felt between the Latinos and the Mayans.
+In many places, the divide echoed the feeling of America before the Civil Rights Movement.
+Despite this, Mayan joy remained intact, not because it was founded on their present economic circumstances or living conditions, but because it stemmed from their heritage's richness.

 Mayan men playing the Marimba.

 The Mayans are the people of the corn.
-In the beginning they say that the gods tried to make them out of clay, and then later out of wood.
+In the beginning, they say that the gods tried to make them out of clay and later out of wood.
 Neither of those materials, however, could facilitate a sufficient capacity for love and tranquility.
 Therefore, the gods ultimately made the Mayans from corn, an abundant substance full of nourishment and versatile in its many functions.
-Because of this tortillas and tamalitos were regular but sacred foods, and young girls in their brilliant, hand-woven blouses and skirts must learn to make them from an early age.
-On every street you could hear the slapping sound of tortilla shops celebrating the pervasive cooking culture.
-In fact, I could not travel to any town around the lake without running into a variant of these practices, prized by the people who still fought modernity to ensure the survival of their history.
-It was this very history and the pride that they took in it that encouraged every Mayan face to smile.
-It was also this very history that protected the little children, even though their endless running and flying about could make an outsider anxious.
+Because tortillas and tamalitos were regular but sacred foods, young girls in their brilliant, hand-woven blouses and skirts must learn to make them from an early age.
+On every street, you could hear the slapping sound of tortilla shops celebrating the pervasive cooking culture.
+In fact, I could only travel to a town around the lake by running into a variant of these practices, prized by the people who still fought modernity to ensure the survival of their history.
+This very history and the pride they took in it encouraged every Mayan face to smile.
+This same history also protected the little children, even though their endless running and flying about could make an outsider anxious.

 Fields of cornstalk.

 Out of all the children I met and with whom I worked, Fernando terrified me most frequently.
-Perhaps it was because I saw him more regularly than many of the other children.
-Maybe it was because all my interactions with him occurred at the construction site where we were building his new home, in a small village called Chutiestancia, just around the corner from the boy who had been walking on the road.
-On the other hand, perhaps it was because I saw in his eyes the same thrill-seeking spirit I felt in my own heart, but which frightened me in children.
+Perhaps it was because I saw him more regularly than many other children.
+It could be because all my interactions with him occurred at the construction site where we were building his new home, in a small village called Chutiestancia, just around the corner from the boy walking on the road.
+On the other hand, perhaps it was because I saw in his eyes the same thrill-seeking spirit I felt in my own heart but frightened me in children.
 We connected over the rush of adrenaline during our adventures.
 We also developed a bond due to the novelty of contact between people from different cultures.
 I felt apprehensive about letting a child run free at five years old, with no father and no apparent rules to protect him.
 So Fernando's darting, dashing, jumping, and swinging resulted in anxious butterflies that overwhelmed my stomach during the first few days in the community.

-I never called him Fernando, but instead christened him “Monito,” or “Little Monkey,” because he climbed on people as he climbed on trees.
+I never called him Fernando but instead christened him “Monito,” or “Little Monkey,” because he climbed on people as he climbed on trees.
 Full of more energy than any of our volunteers, he would incessantly run around our site as we worked, helping with whatever he could and getting in the way of whatever he was too small to do.
-Often I would be shoveling or sifting sand and suddenly felt two arms wrapped around my neck shouting the Spanish version of my name, asking me to pick him up and help him fly.
+Often, I would be shoveling or sifting sand and suddenly feel two arms wrapped around my neck, shouting the Spanish version of my name, asking me to pick him up and help him fly.

-Monito’s understanding of Spanish was no better than my grasp of the language.
+Monito’s grasp of Spanish was no better than mine.
 His first language was Kakchiquel, an ancient Mayan dialect that I came to associate with frequent use of the sounds of “u,” “z,” and “k.”
-Because his mother knew very little Spanish, he spoke with her in the indigenous tongue, only switching over to Spanish when he would speak with me.
+Because his mother knew very little Spanish, he spoke with her in the indigenous tongue, only switching over to Spanish when he spoke with me.

 “I want to help you build,” he would state firmly, calloused hands outstretched for a bucket full of concrete.